officialJCReyes/dell-esxi-plex/README.md

 **Path:** C:\Tools\Sonarr\NzbDrone.exe
 **Start directory:** C:\Tools\Sonarr

 ![alt text](https://imgur.com/WLGYMiX.jpg "Sonarr NSSM")

+Save the NSSM settings and when you're back the command prompt, type *nssm start Sonarr*.
+Open a new browser tab and head to 127.0.0.1:8989

 Port 38083

 #### Ombi (Allows users to request TV and Movies)
 [Download](https://ombi.io/) Ombi, right-click on the zip file and check *Unblock*.
 Extract contents of the zip file to *c:\Tools\Ombi*.
 Open a command prompt and type *nssm install Ombi*.
 Use the following settings for NSSM:

 **Path:** C:\Tools\Ombi\Ombi.exe
 **Start directory:** C:\Tools\Ombi

 ![alt text](https://imgur.com/rR6ACCf.jpg "Ombi NSSM")

 Save the NSSM settings and when you're back the command prompt, type *nssm start CouchPotato*.
 Open a new browser tab and head to 127.0.0.1:5000